tanawadeatharva/BharatVECTO/User Manual/5-input-and-output-files/VDRI.md

-##Driving Cycle (.vdri)
+##Driving Cycles

-The Driving Cycle defines the parameters of a simulated route in Vecto.
+A Driving Cycle defines the parameters of a simulated route in Vecto.
 It is either time-based or distance-based and has different fields depending on the driving cycle type.
-The basic file format is [Vecto-CSV](#csv-format).
+The basic file format is [Vecto-CSV](#csv) and the file type ending is ".vdri".
 A Job must have at least one driving cycle (except in Declaration mode, where the driving cycles are predefined).

 ###Driving Cycle Types
 - **Declaration Mode**: [Target speed, distance-based](#declaration-mode-cycles)